Andre Rigo, Director of Sales, Cainthus

 Currently, he is Director of Sales at Cainthus and is in charge of business expansion in the USA.

 In the US, it is not unusual for a dairy herd to have 10 – 12,000 cows in one location.
 For these herds, Artificial Intelligence (AI) can be used to gather data on, for instance, lying, standing and feeding times.
 These can help show very quickly the impact on yield of management, staff or feeding changes.
-In this session, Andre Rigo, a vet working on AI in large herds in the US, takes us on a tour of a super-herd set up in the Midwest region, explaining how the latest AI applications help improve farm management, and how the same principles can be applied to typical UK herds.
+In this session, Andre Rigo, a vet working on AI in large herds in the US, takes us on a tour of a super-herd set up in California, explaining how the latest AI applications help improve farm management, and how the same principles can be applied to typical UK herds.
 Stuart Russell, UK Dairy vet and data scientist with Define:Ag, assesses what is available and being used right now in the UK, and together with Sally Wilson from Evolution Farm Vets, they discuss the future of AI in herd health management and measurement of such things as welfare and productivity.
 Might this help the current frustrations of self-reporting when it comes to submitting lameness and mobility data to the large milk buyers?
 And, crucially, what role does the vet have to play?